znmn/znmn/README.md

 <p>

 I'm **`Zainul Muhaimin`**, a passionate student majoring in Information Technology from Indonesia.
-With a strong background in Backend development and testing, I strive to create robust and efficient software solutions.
+With a strong background in Backend development, I strive to create robust and efficient software solutions.
 I enjoy reading and watching movies during my free time, as they provide me with inspiration and fresh perspectives.
 Feel free to explore my projects and repositories to get a glimpse of my work.

 - 🎓 I am a **student**.
 - 💻 Major is **Information Technology**.
-- 🌱 I'm currently learning **Data Science and UX Research**.
+- 🌱 I'm currently learning **Data Science and Machine Learning**.
 - 📝 I'm experienced in **Backend Programming**
 - 💬 If you have any questions, <a href="mailto:zainulm.work@gmail.com">**just ask me**</a>.